 - Chemicals: Transporting chemical products is expensive and dangerous due to their specific storage requirements.
 By cross-docking, they are handled as little as possible, and no long-term storage space is required.

 Industry news, expedited.
-Every week, we’ll send you exactly what you need to know about supply chains and nothing else.
+Biweekly, we’ll send you exactly what you need to know about supply chains and nothing else.
 Sign up now.

 The pros and cons of using cross-docking in your supply chain

 Companies looking to streamline their shipping operations will find that a cross-docking solution offers many advantages.
 Still, there are a few challenges to also keep in mind.

 Warehousing is a critical part of the supply chain.
 However, it comes with its own costs, such as labor, rent, maintenance and utilities.
 Cross-docking offers a solution to reduce those costs by eliminating the need for long-term storage, instead transferring cargo from one transport to another for immediate shipment.
 By streamlining the transfer process, cross-docking can reduce expenses, leading to cost savings.

 When time is of the essence, cross-docking can be a major help.

 Dock workers move goods quickly from incoming transport to outbound delivery vehicles at a cross-docking facility, often in less than 24 hours.
 Rather than unloading goods, scanning inventory into a warehouse management system (WMS), and storing them for an extended period of time, the cargo is received, consolidated or deconsolidated and loaded onto another truck.